AeroWidescreen/NFSHDContentSupport/README.md

 Q: Can this work with HD Font Support?
 A: This plugin does exactly what HD Font Support used to do, but more.
 They can be used together, but it's unnecessary.

+Q: Why don't my HD videos display in the correct aspect ratio?
+A: You must use FMVWidescreenMode = 2 from the Widescreen Fix.
+HD Content Support corrects the scaling, Widescreen Fix corrects the aspect ratio.

 Q: What is Global Neon Support and Global Shadow Support?
 A: It allows you to load a single neon / shadow texture from GlobalB.lzc for all cars.
 This makes HD neon and HD shadow textures possible.
 Please read the instructions in the INI file before enabling